gzlupko/gr5073_ML/README.md

-# GR 5073 Machine Learning in the Social Sciences
+# GR 5073 Machine Learning for the Social Sciences